-The motivation of certification for many is self improvement and advancement.
-Personally I have completed several certifications over the years.
+The motivation for certification for many is self-improvement and advancement.
+Personally, I have completed several certifications over the years.
 Perhaps it all started when I got hooked on completing badges in the scouts.

 My first official certification was the Cisco Certified Network Associate Exam(CCNA) while still completing a degree in software development for computer networking.
-Having completed a Masters in computer networking,next it was the Red Hat Certified Technician(RHCT) Exam.
-By my late twenties i decided to do a second Postgrad (Post Grad Dip in Business) and in the mean time passed the ISTQB Foundation and Advanced Test Manger Exams.
+Having completed a Master’s in computer networking, next was the Red Hat Certified Technician(RHCT) Exam.
+By my late twenties, I decided to do a second Postgrad (Post Grad Dip in Business) and in the meantime passed the ISTQB Foundation and Advanced Test Manager Exams.

 Switching away from Certification

 3 years ago I started to shift away from certification.
-There was many reasons for this shift way from certification but in all honesty one of the key reasons was certification often results in studying alone rather than engaging and learning from others.
+There were many reasons for this shift away from certification but in all honesty, one of the key reasons was certification often results in studying alone rather than engaging and learning from others.

-Perhaps I had got to a point in life where i felt secure enough not to worry if someone didn’t want to hire me because of a certain certification.
+Perhaps I had gotten to a point in life where I felt secure enough not to worry if someone didn’t want to hire me because of a certain certification.

-Also I had grown an interest in Context Driven Testing movement and Exploratory Testing, it felt like it was something you could not be certified in, but something you learnt though experience.
+Also, I had grown an interest in Context Driven Testing movement and Exploratory Testing, it felt like it was something you could not be certified in, but something you learned through experience.

-The time freed up from not doing certifications resulted more time for reading books and blogs, listening to podcasts.
-I began to go to conferences,workshops and eventually became the Co-organiser of a Meetup for software Testers in Cork(Ministry of Testing Cork).
+The time freed up from not doing certifications resulted in more time for reading books and blogs and listening to podcasts.
+I began to go to conferences, and workshops and eventually became the Co-organiser of a Meetup for Software Testers in Cork(Ministry of Testing Cork).

 The moment of realization

-The RST and Coaching courses seemed to capture perfectly where i had come to in relation to certification.
+The RST and Coaching courses seemed to capture perfectly where I had come to in relation to certification.
 I no longer wanted to spend hours alone studying subjective material that I would probably soon forget.
-Instead I wanted to follow my passions and interests, i wanted to engage with others and ultimately learn from people who further ahead of me on a similar journey.
+Instead, I wanted to follow my passions and interests, I wanted to engage with others and ultimately learn from people who are further ahead of me on a similar journey.

 Summary